 Canine Distemper in Ferrets

-Canine distemper is a very contagious, fast acting disease that affects many different body systems in ferrets, including the respiratory, gastrointestinal and central nervous systems.
-It belongs to the Morbillivirus class of viruses, and is a relative of the measles virus which affects humans.
-Canine distemper is not only the most common viral infection in ferrets, but it is also the deadliest.
+Canine distemper virus (CDV) is a very contagious, fast acting disease that affects many different body systems in ferrets, including the respiratory, gastrointestinal and central nervous systems.
+It belongs to the Morbillivirus class of viruses, and is a relative of the measles virus, which also affects humans.
+Canine distemper is not only the most common viral infection in ferrets, it is also the deadliest.

 Symptoms and Types